alonravid1/comp_bio_ex2/report.md

 To evaluate a solution, I applied the permutation as described above on the encoded message, and then I calculated a solution's score by evaluating each word and summing their scores.
 A word's score was calculated based on whether or not it was a valid word from the given dictionaries, the sum of its letter frequencies and the sum of pairs of letters frequencies, each multiplyed by a parameter coefficient as described in the following equation:

 $score = a \cdot 1_{is\_valid\_word} \cdot word\_length + b \cdot \text{letters\_freq} + c \cdot \text{pairs\_freq}$

-I played around with the coefficients, and at

 ## Evolution of Solutions <a name=evolve></a>
 In order to apply evolutionary pressure over a generation of solutions while creating a greater variance of solutions, 3 rules were applied during the creation of a new generation: